-One of the best ways to teach preschoolers about any theme is by hand-selecting the highest quality picture books!
-This is a book list for our best-loved picture books for use with a spider theme.
+One of the best ways to teach preschoolers about any theme is by hand-selecting the highest-quality picture books!
+This is a book list of our best-loved picture books for use with a spider theme.

 Math and Science Activities for a Spiders Theme in Preschool

 Spider Counting Cards – Help children practice number recognition, counting, sequencing and so much more with these spider counting cards.
 For even more fun, use plastic spiders, spider rings, or pom poms for fun counting manipulatives.

 Spider Webs Fingerprint Counting – Print the spider webs and invite your preschooler to dip their fingers into black paint and dab on the “spiders”.
 After it dries, use a black marker to add legs.
 Try this activity with plastic spiders!

 Spider Web STEM challenge – Gather sticks, string, and tape to create a spider web!
 Wrap the string multiple times around the corners of the sticks to keep it strong.
 Then tape on your first piece of string and start wrapping.
 Add a toy spider to be sure your web can hold up!